 Feasibility Studies – Are you Paying It Enough Attention?

-The term “feasibility studies” refers to the assessment of the practicality and suitability of a proposed project.
-It is designed to offer unbiased and unopinionated insights, helping businesses make better decisions.
-By delving into the strengths and weaknesses of a project, business leaders and executives can gain competitive advantages when making big decisions.
+The term “feasibility study” refers to an assessment of the practicality and suitability of a proposed course of action.
+These projects are designed to offer unbiased insight, helping businesses to make better decisions.
+By taking the time to more fully understand the potential points of weakness and opportunity within a particular development plan, business leaders can gain competitive advantage when making big decisions.

-Feasibilities studies can vary depending on the type of business requiring the research, but generally, they will boil down to the cost and risk associated with a project, and the potential benefit and value gained by the project.
-Based on this information, a business can then make the decision whether to go ahead with the project, or not.
+The structure and output of such studies can vary significantly depending on the type of business requiring the research and the nature of the question at hand.
+In broad terms however they boil down to an assessment of the cost and risk associated with a project alongside its potential benefit and value.
+Utilising this information, a business can then optimise the plan of attack (or decide to shelve the project altogether!).

-Here at Edward Drummond, we can help create and lead feasibility studies to help your business understand the macro and micro elements of a proposed project.
+Here at Edward Drummond, we design and deliver feasibility studies to help your business understand the often wide ranging opportunities and challenges of a proposed project.

 Benefits of a Feasibility Study